 Where to stay in Wells Gray Provincial Park

 Wells Gray to Jasper

 There are plenty of hikes and things to see and do in Jasper.
 I have a full post about everything we did in Jasper National Park and a few more additional suggestions here.
-However these are my top three suggestions of things to do on a road trip to Jasper.
+However, these are my top three suggestions for things to do on a road trip to Jasper.

 We loved Pyramid Lake and the backdrop of Pyramid Mountain.
 Go here early in the morning and take a stroll, hire a canoe or kayak if you plan to stay longer.

 The Miette Hot Springs are a little bit more like a swimming pool than these hot springs in BC but they’re a great place to relax after a busy day of exploring.
 I’d recommend getting there mid-afternoon as by late afternoon/early evening there was a queue outside to get in.

 There are two hot pools and then a couple of cold pools too.
 Towels and swimsuits can be rented there.